nemesiswes/Amazon-AtoZ-VTO-VET-Auto-Acceptor/README.md

 2. Get Chrome Extension Requestly and create a rule redirect, If Request "URL" Contains "https://atoz.amazon.work/api/v1/opportunities/get_opportunities?employee_id=YOUR EMPLOYEE ID"
 3. Set Destination to your Server address, in my case "http://localhost/AtoZ_debug/index.php";

 I have the php file included to spoof calls, you will need to change dates and stuff for it to work though.
+You can try submitting fake vto, it won't do anything except say not valid or inelgible etc...

 Enjoy your VTO!